-The provision for education from Nursery, Early Years, through Infant to Secondary education is not clearly defined within the Local Plan Review (LPR).
+The building of 1500 houses will obviously vastly increase the number of children in Thatcham yet the provision for education from Nursery, Early Years, through Infant to Secondary education is not clearly defined within the Local Plan Review (LPR).
 There is no coherent end-to-end plan: this therefore breaches the Council's obligations to provide education facilities for children.
 Without this provision, the Plan for a large new housing development is untenable.